 Below you will find what we consider to be the 8 indispensable keys that will make your application for arraigo successful.

-As you will see, these recommendations are applicable during the 3 years prior to your application.
+Many of these recommendations are applicable during the 3 years prior to your application.

 Hence, to avoid legal problems, start applying them from the very moment you enter Spain for the first time.